About Dave Foreman's "Around the Campfire"

 Mind you, “Dave Foreman’s Around the Campfire” over email is no substitute for Wild Earth, but it is something to keep the conservation pot stirred.
 The Rewilding Institute will zap it out at least four times a year, though we don’t intend to clutter your electronic mailbox.
 It is free and we encourage you to further distribute it.
 The first issue was emailed to subscribers in early September.
 It and all future Campfires will be archived here.

-If you would like to be on the distribution list to receive Dave Foreman’s Around the Campfire simply subscribe to the Rewilding RSS Feed.
+If you would like to be on the distribution list to receive Dave Foreman’s Around the Campfire simply subscribe to our newsletter.

 It’s appropriate that Susan Morgan is publisher of Around the Campfire.